Clean School Shoes Stink? It’s Enough to Read This OneSophia Wilson

 Dry them with Paper / Towels

 Wet school shoes are more common than we care to think about.
 Especially at this time of year and of course, the kids find ALL the puddles!
 The best way to dry out wet leather school shoes is to place balls of newspaper into the shoe.
-This helps to keep the shape, but also draw out excess moisture.
-You can also wrap the newspaper around the exterior of the shoe if need be.
-Avoid placing shoes in front of the heater or fireplace as the heat can over dry the shoes and cause them to become too dry and crack.
+This product will keep the shoes in place while also drawing out moisture.
+However, it can also cause the shoes to become too dry and crack.

-Plus: To help keep canvas shoes clean and create a waterproof barrier, simply use a clear/white candle to coat the shoes and melt the wax into the canvas using a hairdryer.
+Plus: To keep canvas shoes clean, coat them with a clear/white candle and melt the wax into them using a hairdryer.
 Always be sure to check that the canvas is cotton not synthetic before heating.

 P.S.
 What are your tips for cleaning school shoes?
 Share your thoughts below!
 And you can also come here to see if there are any shoes suitable for your children！